d3x0r/STFRPhysics/LightSpeedSim.md

 ![Probability Image](RelativityHomework.png)

+The left graph (1) is the interpretation, that the event from A is seen on E at the same time as E is having breakfast.
+This yields one answer that is "C - Event Y occurs before event X."; but (B) is the right answer, so that's not a correct interpretation.

-Which shows the light cones of the problem, and several observers in different times, all going exactly the same speed (was very careful to copy the lines and not re-draw them); which clearly shows observers that can answer more than one answer...
-The conversation continued, and then we have to go learn about the derviation of the Lorentz Transform (including gamme factor); not just the derivation, but the justification of why that math works.
+The light cones of the problem, shown in black, and several observers in different times, shown in pink, all going exactly the same speed (was careful to copy the lines and not re-draw them).
+The observer intersecting a black line can see the associated event at that time and position in space.
+The right side graph (2)  clearly shows observers that can answer more than one answer...

+The 'correct' answer, as interpreted using the Lorentz Tranform, says that B is the one answer; that the event on Earth is always observed before the event on Andromeda.

 [This demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed2a.html) was revised, to calculate a different projection factor from a large relatively stationary event that occurs at 2 distant places.
 (The Half-(L)ength must be large).
+(Time of simulataneous event is any time you want to match the colors emitted with.
+This demo should also be updated with aberration).

-There is a triangle, `CT` that is for some time seconds the speed of light long.
-Another side is the distance from the observed events (defaults to 1 light second offset, gives the observer some space to avoid planets events might be generated on).
+There is a triangle, `CT` that is for some time seconds the speed of light long; Another side is the distance from the observed events (defaults to 1 light second offset, gives the observer some space to avoid planets events might be generated on).
-The other side is the current position `A` of the craft relative to an event (the event on the left is `-L` and the event on the right is `L` in terms of the demo), plus the craft's actual postion $VT$ or some velocity in time.
+The third side is the current position `A` of the craft relative to an event (the event on the left is `-L` and the event on the right is `L` in terms of the demo), plus the craft's actual postion $VT$ or some velocity in time.

 $$(CT)^2 = (D)^2 + (VT-L)^2$$